 - Don’t shop in public.
 Do your online shopping in the privacy of your own home using your personal computer.

-- Know the name or reputation of any company you’re dealing with.
+- Know the name or reputation of any company you’re us.
 Read reviews to learn what others are saying about the merchant.

 - Trust your instincts.
 If you do not feel comfortable shopping on a particular website, don’t!

 - Look for third-party seals of approval, e.g. BBB and TRUSTe seals etc. These seals show if they abide by a set of rigorous standards such as how they use your personal information.
 If you see the seals, click them to make sure they link to the organisation that created them.
 Some merchants use these seals on their website without permission.

 - Limit yourself to secure sites only.
 You can tell if a website is secure by the URL.
 A secure website starts with HTTPS:// instead of HTTP://.
 Safe sites will also have a small lock icon in the lower-right corner of the screen.